Global weak solutions to a compressible Navier--Stokes/Cahn--Hilliard system with singular entropy of mixing: Strong convergence of the densities

 Thus, we obtain, for any $\tau \in [0,T]$,

 on the other side, $\vr \ln(\vr) \leq \overline{\vr \ln(\vr)}$ due to the convexity of the function $\vr \mapsto \vr \ln (\vr)$ and therefore we get that

 leading to \eqref{strong conv rho eps}.

-\textbf{Acknowledgments.} The authors are supported by the MUR grant Dipartimento di Eccellenza 2023-2027 of Dipartimento di Matematica, Politecnico di Milano.
-D. Basari\'{c} is supported by the PRIN project 2022 ``Partial differential equations and related geometric-functional inequalities'', financially supported by the EU, in the framework of the ``Next Generation EU initiative''.
-A. Giorgini is supported by Gruppo Nazionale per l'Analisi Ma\-te\-ma\-ti\-ca, la Probabilit\`{a} e le loro Applicazioni (GNAMPA), Istituto Nazionale di Alta Matematica (INdAM).
+\textbf{Acknowledgments.} The authors wish to thank the anonymous referees for the careful reading and helpful suggestions.
+The authors are supported by the MUR grant Dipartimento di Eccellenza 2023-2027 of Dipartimento di Matematica, Politecnico di Milano.
+D. Basari\'{c} is supported by the INdAM-GNAMPA project ``EDP e applicazioni: dinamica dei fluidi e teoria spettrale", CUP E53C25002010001, and by the PRIN project 2022 ``Partial differential equations and related geometric-functional inequalities'', financially supported by the EU, in the framework of the ``Next Generation EU initiative''.
+A. Giorgini is supported by the INdAM-GNAMPA project ``Analisi di modelli di Cahn-Hilliard per la separazione di fase'', CUP E53C25002010001.